rydmike/flex_seed_scheme/README.md

 const Color tertiarySeedColor = Color(0xFF6CA450);
 ```

-Make a more flexible seed generated `ColorScheme` using `SeedColorScheme.fromSeeds`.
-It works
+With **FlexSeedScheme** you make a seed generated `ColorScheme` using `SeedColorScheme.fromSeeds`.
-like `ColorScheme.fromSeed`, but instead of only accepting a single seed color, it can use three
+It works like `ColorScheme.fromSeed`, but instead of only accepting a single seed color, it can use
-key colors as seed colors, one for each main color group in `ColorScheme`.
+six key colors as seed colors.
+One for each main color (primary, secondary and tertiary) group
+in `ColorScheme`.
+You can customize the `error` colors, typically there is no need to do so, but
+if your primary color is of a red hue, that conflicts with the error colors, then adjusting the error
+color is a possibility.
+You can also use custom key colors to seed generate the neutral and
+neutral variant palettes, that are used to define all the surface and background colors in
+`ColorScheme`.
+We recommend sticking to the default that uses primary key color's hue with very low
+chroma.

-Chroma limits that differ from Material 3 defaults for its tonal palette generation, can also be
+Chroma limits that differ from Material 3 defaults for tonal palette generation, can also be
 defined.
-Additionally, tone mapping, that defines which tone is used by what `ColorScheme` color
+Additionally, tone mapping, that defines which tone is used by what `ColorScheme` color,
-can be customized, both are done via `FlexTones` passed in to `tones`.
+can be customized.
+Both are done via `FlexTones` passed in to `tones`.

 Typically, you should use the same key colors and tones setup to produce the `ColorScheme` for
 light and dark theme mode.
 This guarantees that the light and dark theme use identical generated